unlaunch/documentation/_docs/sdks/java-sdk.md

 ##### Why should an Unlaunch Client be a Singleton?

-When you build an Unlaunch client, it starts a background task to download data and store it in an in-memory cache.
+When you build an Unlaunch client, it starts a background task to download data and store it in an in memory data strucuture (e.g. Map).
 This process might take some time depending on the size of the data that needs to be transferred.
-It is extremely poor practice to initialize a new client for each client request such as in a web request handler method or in Spring's `@Controller` method.
-It will add latency to the request and all downloaded data will be discarded once the request is complete.
-You may also get rate-limited and throttled by our intrusion detection systems.
+For performance reasons, it is extremely poor practice to initialize a **new** client *per* incoming request.
+It will increase response times and hurt system performance.
+You may also get rate-limited and throttled by Unlaunch servers.

-It is important that you create an Unlaunchclient as a singleton and re-use it throughout your application.
+Instead, you should create the Unlaunch Client as a *singleton* and re-use it throughout your application.
 If you create more than one instance, we'll print warnings in the logs.

 ## Using the SDK

-After the initialization is complete, you are ready to start evaluating feature flags using the [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
-This method will return a variation that you have defined in the Unlaunch Console.
+After the initialization is complete and the client is created, you are ready to start evaluating feature flags using the [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
+This method will return a variation (as `String` )that you have defined in the Unlaunch Console.
 You can check using a simple `if-else` block to execute code depending on the variation that's returned.

 The `getVariation` method requires that you pass in the `flag key`and the `user id` of the user that you are evaluating the feature flag for.
 If the flag is an Operations flag such as a global kill switch and doesn't require users, you can define a String constant, e.g. `userId=System` and pass it instead.